chriskrycho/v4.chriskrycho.com/content/theology/tech-as-moral-philosophy.md

 [^rust]: e.g. Rust—and you should probably also include Swift and Kotlin in this category as well

 My point with this example—nerdy and embedded in the very largest symptom of all that the tech critics rightly condemn though it be!—is that sea changes are rarely predictable, and often come about in surprising ways.
 Few programming language enthusiasts would have guessed in 2009 that JavaScript web programming ideas from Facebook would quietly but thoroughly shift the [Overton window] for programming techniques and languages.
 This certainly does not mean we can simply *expect* things to go as we wish.
-But it also means that we may continue to *hope* that things will not go as we fear—even when we see no particular reason for that hope at present.
+But it does mean that we may continue to *hope* that things will not go as we fear—even when we see no particular reason for that hope at present.

 [Overton window]: https://en.wikipedia.org/wiki/Overton_window